JGL/CCIDiploma-AutumnWinter2021/README.md

 **Block 2** consists of three units:

 - Unit 4: Coding for Collaborative App Development - taught by me.
-- Unit 5: Working and the Digital Creative Industries - taught by [Murad Khan](https://www.muradkhan.co.uk/).
+- Unit 5: Working and the Digital Creative Industries - taught by TBC.
-- Unit 6: Creative Practice: Computational Environments - taught by [Matthew Plummer-Fernández](https://www.plummerfernandez.com/).
+- Unit 6: Creative Practice: Computational Environments - taught by [Murad Khan](https://www.muradkhan.co.uk/).

 ## Learning Outcomes and platforms for doing so